RishiRamraj/The-Rules-of-Investment/README.rst

 #.
 Stocks protect against inflation.
 #.
 Stocks do not guard against high inflation.
 #.
 Bonds guard from principal loss and deflation.
-#.
-Governments print money before they pay their debts.

 On Defensive Investment
 -----------------------